antiparticle25/parkinson_biomarkers/README.md

 Before you begin, ensure you have the following installed on your system:

-- **Docker**: This project uses Docker.
-If you don't have Docker installed, please follow the [official Docker installation guide](https://docs.docker.com/get-docker/).
+- **Docker**: If you don't have Docker installed, please follow the [official Docker installation guide](https://docs.docker.com/get-docker/).

 ## My interest on the dataset and in the subject
 Notably, the top-performing teams in the competition largely bypassed the Mass Spectrometry data!
 That certainly triggered my interest on the project.